COVID-19 Pandemic: Changes to testing procedure Q&A

 Maintaining the health and wellbeing of athletes and DCP amidst COVID-19 is UKAD’s priority during the testing process.
 Therefore, the testing procedure has been amended to incorporate social distancing, PPE and other safety measures to protect everyone involved.
 The following procedures will be implemented as standard:

-- DCP will need to self-certify before departing for every test to confirm that they have no symptoms, have not been in contact with anyone waiting to be tested for COVID-19 or awaiting results, and that they have not been in contact with anyone who is quarantining or self-isolating for any reason
+DCP will need to self-certify before departing for every test to confirm that they have no symptoms, have not been in contact with anyone waiting to be tested for COVID-19 or awaiting results, and that, in accordance with Government advice and/or Test and Trace, they are not required to be quarantining or self-isolating for any reason

-- If any DCP have symptoms or have tested positive for COVID-19, they will be advised to self-isolate and adhere to the government’s contact tracing system
+If any DCP have symptoms or have tested positive for COVID-19, they will be advised to self-isolate and adhere to the government’s Test and Trace system

 UKAD reserves the right to conduct testing at any time and any place and will do so in accordance with government guidance and the control measures set out in detail above.